-Climate change could mean more wildlife disease in the Arctic, researchers say | CBC News
+Climate change could mean some Arctic animals will be more vulnerable to disease spread by insects: researcher | CBC News

 "The science we do in the Arctic, whether it's on parasites or pathogens, or in other fields, it's really important for understanding global climate change."

-Kutz also suggests that the COVID-19 pandemic may shift some priorities in the scientific world.
+Kutz said "despite all the bad it's done," the COVID-19 pandemic may shift some priorities in the scientific world.

-"I do believe that despite all the bad it's done," she said, "the current pandemic has definitely raised the profile of infectious disease, the importance of understanding it."
+"The current pandemic has definitely raised the profile of infectious disease," she said.

 With files from Laureen Laboret